nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

-= 5.3.3 =
+= 5.4.0 =
 * added: EXACTDN_DEFER_JQUERY_SAFE override for when inline scripts depend on jQuery
 * changed: code rewrite to validate output escaping, input sanitization, and markup on settings page
 * changed: use data-cfasync=false to prevent deferring inline JS WebP script
 * changed: Easy IO uses better query-string fall-back for plugins
 * changed: Easy IO enforces https if available rather than protocol-relative URLs
 * changed: resize detection ignores images smaller than 25px
-* changed: setting streamlined when using Easy IO
+* changed: settings streamlined when using Easy IO
 * fixed: parallel optimization on multisite fails due to missing db prefix
 * fixed: error when saving JS WebP on network/multsite admin
 * fixed: images not resized when Media File Renamer is active